 The map that you are given at the onset of your journey through Legoland shows you where to find everything in Legoland, and will tell you what the guidelines are for each ride or attraction.

-The park is divided into 10 connected sections.
+The park is now divided into 14 connected sections.
 Visit them all!
-They are:
+Some of them are:

 - Land of Adventure